pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 This proposal is thus not a complete solution for dynamic proxies.
 It does, however, advance the state of the art in the language.

 Having a uniform way to refer to methods and properties can also help produce more natural and readable code.
-For example, with a few additional `map` methods:
+As an example of just how flexible unbound methods are, with a few additional `map` overloads:

 ```swift
 extension Array {